 In 2003, the EFA was amended to include the Long-Term Plan as the appropriate strategy for achieving the long-term water quality goals for the EPA (see Chapter 8 of this volume).
-The Long-Term Plan continues and expands the goals and objectives of the 1994 ECP and, as such, is a critical component Everglades protection and restoration.
-The revised Long-Term Plan's initial 13-year phase is projected to cost approximately \$1.6 billion.
+The Long-Term Plan continues and expands the goals and objectives of the ECP and is a critical component of the overall effort to restore and protect the Everglades.
+The revised Long-Term Plan's initial 13-year phase will cost approximately \$1.2 billion.

-Research and assessment are key to the general requirements of the EFA to evaluate the ecological and hydrological needs of the EPA, including minimum flows and levels (MFLs).
-The projected total cost estimate for these other EFA-related activities is \$67.1 million; during Fiscal Year 2008 (FY2008) (October 1, 2007-September 2008), a total of \$10.4 million was expended toward achieving restoration goals.
+Research and assessment supports the general requirements of the EFA to evaluate ecological and hydrological needs of the EPA, including minimum flows and levels (MFLs).
+The projected total cost estimate for these other EFA-related activities is \$116.7 million.
+During Fiscal Year 2009 (FY2009) (October 1, 2008-September 2009), a total of \$9.6 million was expended for these EFA-related activities.

 Florida Bay Restoration Program activities are ongoing, with a projected total cost estimate of \$367.0 million.
-Through FY2008, a total of \$25.0 million had been expended for restoration activities from the District's Florida Bay Fund.
+Through FY2009, a total of \$26.0 million had been expended for restoration activities from the District's Florida Bay Fund.